 - In vivo studies showed that Namodenoson protected the liver against ischemic reperfusion manifested by a statistically significant (p<0.05) reduction in key liver enzymes, SGOT and SGPT.
-In addition, in studies where partial liver hepatectomy was conducted, a 45% increase in the regeneration rate of the remaining liver was observed after Namodenoson treatment, compared to placebo which regenerated only by 24%; - In an in vitro study with hepato-stellate cells, Namodenoson inhibited, in a dose dependent manner, the growth and proliferation of the liver cells, supporting an anti-fibrogenic effect of the drug; - In a CCL4 mouse model of liver fibrosis, the Namodenoson treated mice exhibited normal liver under macroscopic view, no accumulation of fluid (ascites), a low fibrosis profile, and lower serum levels of ALT compared to the vehicle treated group.
+In addition, in studies where partial liver hepatectomy was conducted, a 45% increase in the regeneration rate of the remaining liver was observed after Namodenoson treatment, compared to placebo which regenerated only by 24%; - In an in vitro study with hepato-stellate cells, Namodenoson inhibited, in a dose dependent manner, the growth and proliferation of the liver cells, supporting an anti-fibrogenic effect of the drug;

+- In a CCL4 mouse model of liver fibrosis, Namodenoson induced an anti-inflammatory effect, lower serum levels of ALT, no accumulation of peritoneal fluid (ascites) and reduced fibrosis in liver sections stained by Sirius Red.
 In addition, liver protein and mRNA extracts revealed a significant decrease of α-SMA (α-smooth muscle actin) demonstrating an anti-fibrotic effect.
-Furthermore, the expression level of PI3K and p-STAT-1 were markedly decreased as well as the NKT cells: and - Namodenoson's anti-inflammatory and anti-fibrogenic effect was also demonstrated in a STAM-NASH mouse model manifested in a marked reduction in NAS and fibrosis area.
-Namodenoson treatment induced a decrease in CK-18 levels suggesting hepato-protective effect and at the same time up-regulated adiponectin levels, reflecting anti-fibrogenic and anti-inflammatory effects.

-Most recently, pre-clinical studies showed Namodenoson's novel mechanism of action which entails de-regulation of three key signaling pathways which mediate the etiology and pathology of NAFLD/NASH and are responsible for the anti-inflammatory and anti-fibrogenic effect in the liver.
-Pre-clinical studies were conducted in hepato-stellate cells in vitro and in an experimental NASH CCL4 model, showing that in both systems, the molecular mechanism of action of Namodenoson was conferred by decreased expression levels of the signaling protein phosphoinositol-3-phosphate (PI3K) which controls 3 downstream signal transduction pathways, the Wnt, NF-kB and α -SMA, which control liver inflammation and liver fibrosis.
+Furthermore, the expression level of PI3K and p-STAT-1 were markedly decreased as well as the NKT cells: - Namodenoson's anti-inflammatory and anti-fibrogenic effect was also demonstrated in a STAM-NASH mouse model manifested by a marked reduction in NAFLD activity score (NAS) and fibrosis area.
+Namodenoson treatment induced a decrease in CK-18 levels suggesting hepato-protective effect and at the same time upregulated adiponectin levels, reflecting anti-fibrogenic and anti-inflammatory effects; - Namodenoson's novel mechanism of action which entails de-regulation of three key signaling pathways which mediate the etiology and pathology of NAFLD/NASH and are responsible for the anti-inflammatory and anti-fibrogenic effect in the liver.
+Pre-clinical studies were conducted in hepato-stellate cells in vitro and in an experimental NASH CCL4 model, showing that in both systems, the molecular mechanism of action of Namodenoson was conferred by decreased expression levels of the signaling protein phosphoinositol-3-phosphate, or PI3K, which controls 3 downstream signal transduction pathways, the Wnt, NF-kB and α-SMA, all of which are responsible for liver inflammation and liver fibrosis; - In an experimental non-alcoholic steatohepatitis (NASH) CCL4 model, Namodenoson had a highly significant effect against inflammation, necrosis, fibrosis and biliary hyperplasia, upon oral treatment with the drug.
+More specifically, the liver enzymes ALT and AST were dramatically reduced and reversed to normal values upon treatment of the NASH bearing animals with Namodenoson; and - Namodenoson showed a significant decrease in lipid production and fat accumulation utilizing 3T3-L1 adipocytes, functioning as lipid producing cells and are also responsible for fat storage.
+Namodenoson was also shown to inhibit the proliferation of adipocytes, further hampering the expansion of fat producing cells.